Ornate hawk-eagle: Taxonomy

-The ornate hawk-eagle is a member of the booted eagle subfamily, with the signature well-feathered tarsus present on both tropical and temperate species (and shared, presumably through convergent evolution, with a pair of buteonine hawks).
-It is one of four living members of the Spizaetus species of "hawk-eagle" native to the neotropics.
-At one time Old World hawk-eagles, native to various southern areas of Asia, were also included in the Spizaetus genus.
+The ornate hawk-eagle is a member of the booted eagle subfamily, with the signature well-feathered tarsi present on both tropical and temperate species (and shared, presumably through convergent evolution, with a pair of buteonine hawks).
+It is one of four living members of the Spizaetus genus of "hawk-eagle" native to the neotropics.
+At one time, Old World hawk-eagles, native to various southern areas of Asia, were also included in the Spizaetus genus.
 However, genetic studies have shown the Asian group of species to be paraphyletic, resulting in the Old World members being placed in Nisaetus (Hodgson, 1836) and separated from the New World species.

 The history of the American Spizaetus genus has been indicated by the diversity of hawk-eagles found in the fossil records in the United States and Mexico.
 At least five such species have been described, having presumably radiated from basal hawk-eagles of Asian origin across the Bering Land Bridge.
-Studies have indicated that some of these are ancestors of modern Spizaetus species, with the genera having been present in North America at least since the Pliocene.
+Some of these are ancestors of modern Spizaetus species, with the genera having been present in North America at least since the Pliocene.
 Some forms were considerably more massive than any extant hawk-eagle and indeed were likely to have exceeded the size of any living booted eagle.
 Fossil species such as Spizaetus willetti may have grown to similar sizes as the modern harpy eagle (Harpia harpyja).

-Studies based on the genetic markers indicated the black-and-white hawk-eagle (Spizaetus melanoleucus) and, especially, the black-and-chestnut eagle (Spizaetus isidori) are closely related to the ornate hawk-eagle, resulting in their respective former genera of Spizastur and Oroaetus being eliminated.
+Genetic markers indicate the black-and-white hawk-eagle (Spizaetus melanoleucus) and especially the black-and-chestnut eagle (Spizaetus isidori) are closely related to the ornate hawk-eagle, resulting in their respective former genera of Spizastur and Oroaetus being eliminated.
 The fourth neotropical hawk-eagle, the black hawk-eagle (Spizaetus tyrannus), has been found to be basal to the other extant species.
 Per genetic research, the ornate hawk-eagle and black-and-chestnut eagle are considered as sister species.

-The ornate hawk-eagle has been diagnosed to include two subspecies.
-The nominate subspecies (S. o. ornatus) occupies a good deal of the South American range of the species, including eastern Colombia, Venezuela and all of the species range in Brazil and points south.
-The second subspecies, S. o. vicarius, has been described to inhabit the discontinuous northern part of the range, extending from Mexico and Central America down through much of western Colombia and western Ecuador down as far south as El Oro.
+The ornate hawk-eagle has two subspecies.
+The nominate subspecies (S. o. ornatus) occupies much of the South American range of the species, including eastern Colombia, Venezuela, and all of the species' range in Brazil and points south.
+The second subspecies, S. o. vicarius, has been described to inhabit the discontinuous northern part of the range, extending from Mexico and Central America south through much of western Colombia and western Ecuador and as far south as El Oro.
 The subspecies seem to differ mostly in the plumage characteristics of adults.
-Whereas nominate birds are a more cinnamon-hued color on the neck with slightly paler ground color and sparser markings about the head and undersides, S. o. vicarius, tends to be darker overall, with a richer, deeper more rufous color around the neck, denser and darker markings overall and broader bands on the tail.
+Whereas the nominate birds are a more cinnamon-hued color on the neck with slightly paler ground color and sparser markings about the head and undersides, S. o. vicarius, tends to be darker overall, with a richer, deeper. more rufous color around the neck, denser and darker markings overall, and broader bands on the tail.